Cocrystal Screening, Selection, and Formulation

 Cocrystals (or co-crystals), which are unique crystalline structures containing multiple components, have been known since 1844.
 The use of cocrystals containing pharmaceutical components was reported as early as 1895.
 Cocrystals have unique properties and have been shown to be stable and useful in pharmaceutical development.
 Advances have been made recently in methods of finding cocrystals and in generating them reproducibly using standard crystallization conditions.

 Pharmaceutical companies are developing cocrystalline forms of new APIs, and some companies are searching for patentable cocrystals of generic or soon-to-be-off-patent APIs in order to establish intellectual property positions.
-Cocrystals have been used to create crystalline forms of APIs that were previously known in only amorphous forms, improve melting points, enable improved chemical purity, reduce chemical degradation when exposed to light, remove the risk of hydrate formation in a formulation, and improve the solubility to enable higher bioavailability
+Cocrystals have been used to create crystalline forms of APIs that were previously known in only amorphous forms, improve melting points, enable improved chemical purity, reduce chemical degradation when exposed to light, remove the risk of hydrate formation in a formulation, and improve the solubility to enable higher bioavailability.

-Cocrytals can offer physico-chemical property improvement!
+Cocrytals can offer significant physico-chemical property improvement!

 Cocrystals have been developed in our lab to improve: